CraftersMC-Guides-Project/guides-code/public/feather-bot/terms-and-condition.md

 ## 4) What the bot does

 The bot provides game-related tools and utilities (for example, player/profile lookups, bazaar tools, auctions browsing, leaderboards, reminders/notifications, and issue reporting).
 Some features may send you direct messages (DMs), such as reminders.
+All outgoing API commands and market queries are processed through centralized API modules and dedicated proxy API endpoints for performance, security, and rate-limit management.

 ## 5) Data and privacy

 The bot processes and stores certain identifiers and settings to function (for example, Discord user IDs for notifications, optional Discord <=> Minecraft linking, and local storage for alerts/rules).

-Details about what data is processed, where it is stored, which APIs are called, and retention are described in `PRIVACY.md`.
+Details about what data is processed, where it is stored, VPS hosting details, proxy APIs called, and retention are described in `PRIVACY.md`.

 ## 6) Third-party services and links

-The bot relies on third-party services (including Discord and external APIs) to provide features, and may present links to third-party sites (for example, voting links).
+The bot relies on third-party services (including Discord, external game/wiki APIs, and worker proxy APIs like the CraftersMC Guides proxy worker) to provide features, and may present links to third-party sites (for example, voting links).

 We are not responsible for third-party services, outages, changes, or their privacy practices.